 While the cost per cubic metre is more expensive for LCL shipping, it will still work out cheaper than FCL if you’re using a small amount of container space.
 However, if you start to ship more regularly or need a higher volume of container space, it may be worth doing some calculations to work out which is cheaper out of LCL and FCL.
 Hemisphere will be able to help with this and obtain the best possible deal for your shipments.

 Delivery of goods

 Another difference between LCL and FCL shipping is the way your goods are delivered to you.

 With FCL shipments, goods are delivered in the shipping container, which will be fixed to the back of a large truck.
 Unless you have paid more for a Hiab or side-loading truck (a truck which can lift the container to the floor and back onto the truck), the container can’t be lowered onto the ground for unloading.

 You’ll usually have three hours to unload your goods from the container – six feet above the ground – before the truck drives away, meaning you’ll need a forklift (or extra personnel) for assistance.
 Alternatively you could source a warehouse to unload the container and transport the goods to you on pallets in a standard curtain-sided trailer or similar vehicle to suit your requirements.

 FCL shipments are only handled by yourself and the supplier (if you’re importing) or customer (if exporting).
-The goods will be loaded into the container, which is then sealed, and the container is then delivered, still sealed.
+The goods will be loaded into the container, which is then sealed.
+The container is then delivered, still sealed.
 This minimises the chances of goods being damaged in transit, so FCL may be your best option if you’re transporting fragile cargo.

 LCL shipments are handled at various points through the shipping process.
 They are first loaded onto a truck at the point of collection, then unloaded into a warehouse at the port before being loaded into a shared container.
 When they arrive, this process happens in reverse.